-At least two satisfactory recommendations are required from former or current employers and one from a professor who is familiar with the applicant's abilities.
+At least three satisfactory recommendations are required: one each from a former employer, a former employee, and a professor who is familiar with the applicant's abilities but who is not on the faculty of this School's Department of Administration and Leadership.

-Stage III Candidacy The Graduate Committee will advance to candidacy for the Ed.D. degree the student who has completed with a satisfactory grade point average all required coursework and who has passed the departmental qualifying examination.
-Before advancement to candidacy, the student must also present a dissertation proposal approved by the Doctoral Dissertation Committee.
+Stage III Candidacy The Graduate Committee will advance to candidacy for the Ed.D. degree the student who has completed with a satisfactory grade point average all required course work and who has passed the departmental qualifying examination.
+Before advancement to candidacy, the student must also present a dissertation proposal approved by the Doctoral Research Committee.

-Stage IV Degree completion The student will petition the Graduate Committeee and the School of Education faculty for graduation upon completion of an approved program of at least 42 units of post-Ed.S. work (132 units postbaccalaureate) with a grade point average of 3.5 or higher, and the dissertation.
+Stage IV Degree completion The student will petition the Graduate Committee and the School of Education faculty for graduation upon completion of an approved program of at least 42 units of post-Ed.S. work (132 units postbaccalaureate) with a grade point average of 3.5 or higher, and the dissertation.
 The dissertation is to be completed in its final form, ready for binding, six weeks prior to the expected graduation date.
+The dissertation format is to comply with the format outlined in William G. Campbell, et.al, Form and Style: Theses, Reports, Term Papers, seventh edition; and in the School of Education publication, "Project, Thesis, and Dissertation Guidelines," June 1986.

 The final defense examination must be scheduled no later than one month prior to the expected graduation date.
 This examination will be open to faculty, friends, and students.

-State credential, SDA certificate Program requirements for the California State Preliminary Administrative Services Credential may be met by following state of California approved progams.
+State credential, SDA certificate Program requirements for the California State Preliminary Administrative Services Credential may be met by following state of California approved programs.
 Requirements for the Seventh-day Adventist Administrator's Certificate for endorsement as a principal, supervisor, or superintendent may be incorporated into the Doctor of Education degree in administration and leadership.
-Please refer to page 106.
+Please refer to page 112.

-Dissertation publication fee See Financial Information section page 27.
+Dissertation publication fee See Financial Information section page 31.